dmccuskey/DMC-Corona-Library/README.md

 * **fast execution through structure and optimizations**

-	Because of the way Lua (and similar prototype-based languages), there can be a performance penalty when using objects with many levels of inheritance.
-The solution is to get object properies and methods as close to the object as possible.
-This framework does this for you so you can get the execution speed without having to sacrifice the benefit of code organization via objects.
+	Because of the way Lua (and similar prototype-based languages) performs lookup for properties and methods, there can be a performance penalty when using objects with many levels of inheritance.
+The solution is to get an object's properties and methods as close to the object as possible (ie, ON the object).
+This framework does this for you so you can get the execution speed without having to sacrifice the benefit of code organization provided by objects.

 * **a mechanism for getters and setters**